ssever23/InsightViewer/README.md

 # InsightViewer
-An AI that reads, analyzes, and visualizes data from PDFs, spreadsheets, and databases
+An AI that reads, analyzes, and visualizes data from PDFs, spreadsheets, and databases on request